Nimosteve88/Team-3-RISCV-RV32I_Processor_Project/rtl/single_cycle/README.md

 8. The program will run automatically.
 Wait for a couple of seconds while the distribution is being built, then the display will plot the pdf.
 You should see pdfs that resemble that of those in the test results.

+> [!NOTE]
+> The testbench has lines to write output data to a csv file.
+If you want to do this, ensure that all lines related to csv file generation are uncommented.

 ## Test Results
 #### F1 Program